 To remove formaldehyde from furniture, start by improving ventilation in your space.
 Open windows and use exhaust fans to circulate fresh air.
 Consider using air purifiers with activated carbon filters, as they effectively reduce airborne formaldehyde.
 You can also apply non-toxic sealants to particleboard furniture to lock in emissions.
 Incorporating plants like Boston ferns or using activated charcoal can help absorb pollutants naturally.
 Lastly, opt for solid wood or bamboo furniture over pressed-wood products in the future.
-If you're interested in more detailed methods and tips, there's plenty more to explore beyond these basics.
+If you’re interested in more detailed methods and tips, there’s plenty more to explore beyond these basics.
+Additionally, maintaining a clean and dry environment can significantly reduce the presence of harmful substances, including formaldehyde.
+Regularly dusting and vacuuming helps to minimize the accumulation of airborne particles.
+If you’re also concerned about pests, such as termites, you might want to look into how to eliminate termites in furniture, as they can cause hidden damage over time.
+Implementing these strategies will not only lead to a healthier indoor atmosphere but also prolong the lifespan of your furniture.

 Key Takeaways